Hi, I'm Rachel Kim.

 The Agenda-Setting Function of Social Media

-Rachel Kim, Ashton Anderson
+Rachel M. Kim, Ashton Anderson